Nakagin Capsule Tower: Towers

-The building was composed of two interconnected concrete towers, eleven and thirteen floors tall, (Note: Maximum height above ground level was 53.5 and 47.4 m for the 13- and 11-storey towers, respectively.) which housed 140 self-contained prefabricated capsules in total; most floors had eight capsules per tower, with a few exceptions.
+The building was composed of two interconnected concrete towers, 11 and 13 floors tall, (Note: Maximum height above ground level was 53.5 and 47.4 m for the 13- and 11-storey towers, respectively.) which housed 140 self-contained prefabricated capsules in total; most floors had eight capsules per tower, with a few exceptions.
 There were three bridge decks (6F, 9F, and 12F), each connecting the two towers with an external balcony.

-The cores were rigid-frame, made of a steel frame and reinforced concrete.
+The cores were rigid-frame, consisting of a steel frame and reinforced concrete.
 From the basement to the second floor, ordinary concrete was used; above those levels, lightweight concrete was used.
 Shuttering consisted of large panels the height of a single storey of the tower.
 In order to make early use of the staircase, precast concrete was used in the floor plates and the elevator shafts.
 Because the construction schedule used a repeating pattern of two days of steel-frame work, followed by two days of precast-concrete work, the staircase was completely operational by the time the framework was finished.
 On-site construction of the elevators was shortened by incorporating the 3-D frames, the rails, and anchor indicator boxes in the precast concrete elements and by employing prefabricated cages.